bjt-user/java/eclipse.md

 When there are conflicts you can select a row and hit `unbind` button.

-After your changes hit ´Apply and close`.
+After your changes hit `Apply and close`.